 Graduate Department of Educational Psychology and Learning Systems

-Chair: Alysia Roerhig; Associate Chair: Lyndsay Jenkins; Professors: Dennen, Ebener, Eccles, Eklund, Ke, Klein, Osborn, Phillips, Roehrig, Turner, Yang; Associate Professors: Almond, Dong, Hines, Jenkins, Jeong, Krach, Swanbrow Becker, Zhang; Assistant Professors: Caskrulu, Hall, Marks, Staudt-Willet, Wolf, Yoon; Teaching Faculty: Burner, Dozier, Foster, May, Thompson; Professors Emeriti: Becker, Burkman, Dick, Driscoll, Keller, Kelly, Oosterhof, Pargman, Peterson, Pfeiffer, Prevatt, Reardon, Reiser, Sampson, Shute, Tate, Tenenbaum, Wager
+Chair: Alysia Roerhig; Associate Chair: Lyndsay Jenkins; Professors: Dennen, Ebener, Eccles, Eklund, Ke, Klein, Osborn, Phillips, Roehrig, Turner, Yang; Associate Professors: Almond, Dong, Jenkins, Jeong, Swanbrow Becker, Zhang Assistant Professors: Caskrulu, Hall, Kim, Kozan, Kuang, Marks, Staudt-Willet, Wolf, Yoon; Teaching Faculty: Burner, Dozier, Foster, Johnson, LaFever, May; Professors Emeriti: Becker, Burkman, Dick, Driscoll, Keller, Kelly, Oosterhof, Pargman, Peterson, Pfeiffer, Prevatt, Reardon, Reiser, Sampson, Shute, Tate, Tenenbaum, Wager

 The Department of Educational Psychology and Learning Systems is committed to improving human learning and performance in a variety of settings, including schools, universities, and adult learning contexts such as government agencies, business, human services, and industry.
 Specifically, the department seeks to provide service to the college; prepare graduates for leadership roles in universities, school districts, state departments of education, educational research organizations, human service agencies, and private industry; and conduct research designed to expand the knowledge base of our field and improve the quality of education and training.